-Description of AAPTC & APTC
+Descriptions of AAPTC & APTC

 The Australian Association of Psychology Training Clinics (AAPTC) was established in 2004.
-It is an independent organisation made up of Directors of psychology training clinics within educational institutions across Australia, New Zealand, Asia, and the Pacific.
+It is an independent organisation made up of directors and managers of psychology training clinics within educational institutions across Australia, New Zealand, Asia and the Pacific.
 It is a collaborative project that was developed to assist in maintaining standards in professional psychology training, sharing knowledge and resources, and forging links with clinics throughout the region.
-This allows best practice benchmarking and development of psychology training clinics, and support for its member clinic directors to benefit training via psychology training clinics.
-Members are typically managers and directors of clinics associated with post graduate training programs in professional psychology at accredited educational institutions.
-The position of psychology clinic directors is a unique one in that it requires a wealth of knowledge and experiences across a wide range of areas of psychology training process and often combines academic, clinical, managerial and research expertise.

-Since its commencement, AAPTC has grown to 108 members from 44 different clinics across the states and territories of Australia, and New Zealand (4), Hong Kong (2) and Singapore (1).
-AAPTC meets annually and utilizes an active listsery to support members
+This allows best practice benchmarking, development of psychology training clinics, and support for its member clinic directors and managers.
+Members are typically directors and managers of clinics associated with post graduate training programs in professional psychology at accredited educational institutions.
+The position of psychology clinic director or manager is unique in that it requires a wealth of knowledge and experience across a wide range of areas of psychology training process and often combines academic, clinical, managerial, and research expertise.
+Since its commencement, AAPTC has grown to 108 members from 44 different clinics across the states and territories of Australia, New Zealand (4), Hong Kong (2) and Singapore (1).
+AAPTC meets annually and utilises an active listsery to support members.

-The Association of Psychology Training Clinics (APTC) was first formed in 1978/1979, held its first formal conference in 1999, and has met annually since.
-APTC represents nearly 200 psychology training clinics which provide practicum/pre-internship training to clinical, counselling, and school psychology doctoral students.
+The Association of Psychology Training Clinics (APTC) was first formed in 1978/1979, held its first formal conference in 1999 and has met annually since.
+APTC represents nearly 200 psychology training clinics which provide practicum/ pre-internship training to clinical, counselling and school psychology doctoral students.
 APTC clinics are located primarily in the United States and Canada, with at least one clinic located in Guatemala.
 All participating clinics are university-based facilities that provide behavioural/mental health services to the community.
 In these clinics, licensed faculty and doctoral level psychologists supervise services provided by graduate students.
-APTC conducts an annual meeting, maintains an active listsery where training and clinic management issues are discussed, publishes an e-newsletter, and provides an organizational website (www.aptc.org) with many resources for training clinic directors.
+APTC conducts an annual meeting, maintains an active listserv where training and clinic management issues are discussed, publishes an e-newsletter and provides an organizational website (www.aptc.org) with many resources for training clinic directors.